 Filing for bankruptcy is often the best way for Vineland residents to overcome significant financial difficulties.
 Through bankruptcy, you can discharge many debts that have been weighing you down.
 While some of your assets might be sold off to satisfy your debts, there are ways of protecting certain properties from being “liquidated.”

 You should consider speaking with our team if you feel you have no options to address your financial burdens.
 We can explain the benefits of each type of bankruptcy claim New Jersey offers and which is best suited to your particular circumstances.
 Importantly, an automatic stay will go into effect once your bankruptcy petition is approved, which will put a stop to creditors’ calls and collection attempts.
 Our bankruptcy attorneys are ready to help file your bankruptcy claim to get you back on the road to recovery.

 Filing Chapter 7 or Chapter 13 Bankruptcy in Vineland, NJ

-Vineland residents typically have two options to choose from when filing for bankruptcy, Chapter 7 or Chapter 13 bankruptcy.
+Vineland residents typically have two options when filing for bankruptcy: Chapter 7 or Chapter 13 bankruptcy.
 While each one will help you address your debts, the benefits provided by each chapter are quite different and will greatly impact the properties you possess.
 Depending on your situation, one plan will likely be more suitable than the other.

 Chapter 7 Bankruptcy